D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

 ## Two flavors of operations

-There are two kinds of files you can target, and each has its own schema:
+There are three kinds of files you can target, and each has its own schema:

 1. **Excel (`.txt`) targets** — almost any `.txt` file from the game's base excel folder.
 The big exception is `itemstatcost.txt`, which the launcher refuses to touch.
 2. **Strings (`.json`) targets** — any `.json` file under `data/local/lng/strings`, such as `item-runes.json` or `ui.json`.
 Strings use a much simpler format described in **[Section 6](#6-string-json-files)** — read that one when you need to rename items, runes, or UI text.
+3. **Missiles (`missiles.json`) target** — the single JSON object at `data/hd/missiles/missiles.json`.
+It uses its own flat format described in **[Section 7](#7-the-missilesjson-file)** — read that one when you need to swap or add a missile asset path.

 The rest of this section is about **excel targets**.